rfabbri/minus/README.md

 (I've tried running at the cluster at Brown but it seems each Xeon is far less strong than a i7 for a single run, though for parallel tasks it may overcome that.
-I recommend running on a couple of machines you now minus runs fast)
+I recommend running on a couple of machines you know minus runs fast)

 Their format are as follows
 ```